Wael Samhouri

 Wael Samhouri وائل السمهوري (born 1958 in Damascus) is a Syrian-Palestinian architect and professor of Architecture and Urban Design.
 He is currently the chairman of the Department of Theory & History of Architecture in Damascus University, and was previously the founding chairman of two other private architecture departments.
 His architectural practice (Wael Samhouri Architecture & Urban Design) (first founded in 1992) in Syria, has produced award-winning designs.
 His research and writing interest is currently in sacred architecture and its representation in the modern world and the philosophy of post-war reconstruction architecture.

 Early life

-Wael Samhouri comes from a family of academics, both his mother (Quamar Al-Duaji) and father were university professors.
+Wael Samhouri comes from a family of academics, both his mother (Quamar Al-Duaji) and his father were university professors.
 His father (M. Zouhair Samhouri) is an eminent linguist and translator who worked at the United Nations in Geneva.
 Wael travelled extensively with his family between Europe and the Gulf, and lived for years in England and Kuwait before settling in Syria.